This is part of the function module |

 is only equal to 1 when x is outside the 0.5-1.0 interval.CUSTOM can be used in combination with DISTANCE to implement variants of the DISTANCE keyword that were present in PLUMED 1.3 and that allowed to compute the distance of a point from a line defined by two other points, or the progression along that line.

-Click on the labels of the actions for more information on what each action computes# take center of atoms 1 to 10 as reference point 1 p1: CENTERATOMS=1-10 The CENTER action with label p1 calculates the following quantities:the group of atoms that you are calculating the Gyration Tensor for.
+Click on the labels of the actions for more information on what each action computes# take center of atoms 1 to 10 as reference point 1 p1: CENTER ATOMSthe group of atoms that you are calculating the Gyration Tensor for. =1-10 The CENTER action with label p1 calculates the following quantities:

 Quantity Description p1.x PRINT ARG=onaxis,fromaxis Notice that these equations have been used to combine RMSD from different snapshots of a protein so as to define progression (S) and distance (Z) variables [84].